freephile/FsApi/README.md

 Results should be returned as XML (optionally add json return format for future compatibility)

-index.php provides and example of all the functionality required (without formatting).
+index.php provides all the functionality required.